-You can pre-order “Enter The Fadolín” exclusively via Bandcamp, which will give you access to all tracks except one, in a variety of formats including mp3 and 96k/24b masters.
+You can download “Enter The Fadolín” via Bandcamp, which will give you access to all tracks in a variety of formats including mp3 and 96k/24b WAV masters.
 You can steam the album from Bandcamp (or via the Bandcamp app) for free.
 For those of you who prefer physical media, I’m offering a one-of-a-kind handmade autographed CD-R option — and for those of you who like to play along, sheet music for most tracks can be downloaded for as little as $1.
-The album will also be available on streaming platforms starting January 14th 2022, its official launch date.
+(Yes, you can also access the album on your favorite streaming service.)
 Thank you for supporting this new music!

 Over the past few weeks I’ve been writing a series of “Behind The Tracks” posts – sometimes in depth – about the music you are hearing.
 Click here to dive in, or read below for an overview.

 Enter — the fadolín is an instrument roughly the size of a violin, but with a crucial difference — where a violin would have only four strings, the fadolín adds two strings to the bottom (“Fa” and “Do”, or F and C), extending the fadolín’s range over an octave, almost to the bottom of the cello.
 The fadolín’s extended range presents an opportunity to explore a new sonority, a different culture of sound.
 It’s not a violin or a viola or a cello (or a gamba, viola d’amore or a violoncello da spalla) — the fadolín should have its own story to tell.
 This album attempts to jumpstart that story, to build an initial set of repertoire for the fadolínists of today and the next generation of tomorrow.